Louisiana State University: Campus

-History

 The LSU campus sits on 1,000 acres (8.1 km2) just south of downtown Baton Rouge.
 Most of the university's 250 buildings, most of which were built between 1925 and 1940, occupy a 650-acre (2.6 km2) plateau on the banks of the Mississippi River.

-The Olmsted Brothers of Brookline, Massachusetts, designed the current campus around 1921 when LSU was planning to move its campus from downtown Baton Rouge.
-The firm originally designed the campus for up to 3,000 students, but state officials asked the firm to scale the plan back due to budgetary constraints; subsequently, the new plan presented to the state by the Olmsted Brothers centered the campus around a cruciform quadrangle similar to the one on campus today.
+Campus buildings adhere to an overall design emphasizing use of stucco on walls beneath roofs of Ludowici tile.

-For unknown reasons, the Olmsted Brothers firm was dropped from the project, and an architect named Theodore Link, who was well known for designing Union Station in St. Louis, Missouri, took over the campus master plan.
-Link collaborated with Wilbur Tyson Trueblood on the project but remained faithful to the campus the Olmsted firm had designed.
+Theodore C. Link collaborated with Wilbur Trueblood on the project but remained faithful to the campus the Olmsted firm had designed.
 Unfortunately, Link died in 1923 before the plan was completed.
 New Orleans architects Wogan and Bernard completed Link's work and the campus was dedicated on April 30, 1926.

-The first building constructed on the present campus was the Swine Palace, the former livestock barn that is now the Reilly Theater.
-Most of the buildings that occupy the university's Quad were completed between 1922 and 1925.

 Under Huey Long, the governor from 1928 to 1932, LSU "more than doubled its enrollment despite the Great Depression; its standing had risen to Grade A; dormitories and buildings for departments of music, dramatic arts, and physical education had been completed; other buildings were soon to start, and costs of attendance had been lowered within the reach of many."

-Because the original campus was designed to accommodate 1,500 students, space is now at a premium at LSU.
-During the 1990s, LSU officials created a set of design guidelines that call for all newly- constructed buildings to have an Italian Renaissance flavor.